waseemkathia/FibroVit/README.md

 ## 👨‍💻 Connect with Me

-I am passionate about leveraging AI to solve real-world problems in healthcare, climate change and other emerging challenges.
+I am passionate about leveraging AI to solve real-world problems in healthcare.
 Please feel free to connect, ask questions, or discuss potential collaborations.

 <p align="center">
   <a href="https://www.linkedin.com/in/waseemkathia/" target="_blank">